Romantic proposals don't have to be cheesy and over the top sticky. They can simply be sweet proposals from the heart.

 On that final day, bring the last rose with an engagement ring attached and ask her to marry you.
 Have another dozen roses to hand to her when she says "Yes!".
 Although though long stemmed red roses are a symbol of love and best suited for romantic proposals, you can substitute it for her favorite flower but it might have less of an impact when she relates her proposal story to friends and family.

-Name a star at the Global Star Registry (yes, a real star) and name it after the both of you.
-Give her the certificate and constellation map the registry sends you, over a romantic dinner at home.
+Buy a Star (yes, a real star) and name it after the both of you.
+Then give her the certificate and constellation map the registry sends you, over a romantic dinner at home.

 Over dinner, tell her how your love is now written in the stars and how your fate is in their hands.